 Error: Directory 'nonexistent' does not exist

-$ runagent run invalid-id
+$ runagent run --id invalid-id --tag main

 Error: Agent 'invalid-id' not found